shanebdavis/caffeine-mc/README.md

 ![logo](https://raw.githubusercontent.com/wiki/shanebdavis/caffeine-mc/CaffeineMcLogo.png)
 # Caffeinated Language Evolution

 With CaffeineMC, any language can change *arbitrarily* without breaking existing code.
-You can select, configure and extend any to-JavaScript compiler, with arbitrary code per project and per file.
+You can select, configure and extend any to-JavaScript compiler, with arbitrary code, on a per-project or per-file basis.

 ### [CaffeineMC Wiki](https://github.com/shanebdavis/caffeine-mc/wiki)